Server Errors

 values are set to 300 seconds (5 minutes) by default.
 The maximum PHP timeout values available are based on your current hosting plan.
 If you need these increased, start a new chat with our Support team.

-Increase PHP workers
+Increase PHP threads

 504 Gateway Timeout Error